HacktheTime/HypeNotify/README.md

 - if you have credits anywhere you need to mention this project.
 - you need to react within 1 month of a tried contact.
 - i have the right to request a deletion of your fork. (if i find it abusive, ...)
+- you can not be active in the Enchanted Redstone Lamp market.
+If you look at the Sources you will know why.

 While this Project is under work this is a first licensing version, HOWEVER It is quite likely that it will change in the future.